-The off format is a very simple ascii format but including n-agons and colour on vertices and faces.
-So, this plug-in:
+The off format is a very simple ascii format but including n-agons and color on vertices and faces.
+So, this plugin:

-reads the file, creates a GiD mesh with the read triangles and quadrilaterals and triangulates the read pentagons and hexagons (and discards bigger nagons).
+reads the file.

-if colour information is present in the off file, which can be present on the nodes or on the elements, then this information is passed to GiD as nodal or elemental results.
+creates a GiD mesh with the read triangles and quadrilaterals and triangulates the read pentagons and hexagons (and discards bigger n-agons), if color information is present in the off file, which can be present on the nodes or on the elements, then this information is passed to GiD as nodal or elemental results.